-This one-hour introductory course covers a comprehensive set of topics, with additional modules, training and support available depending on individual needs.
+The virtual, self-paced course covers a comprehensive set of topics as listed below, with additional modules, training and support available depending on individual needs.

-The full course is constructed around the needs of your team and includes foundation modules and additional topics that can be selected.
+The synchronous training is constructed around the needs of your team and includes foundation modules and additional topics that can be selected.
 The course can be tailored to run from three to five hours and delivered in a block or as a series of classes.

-The flexible format is designed to meet your team's needs and can be delivered in a live or pre-recorded style.
+The flexible format is designed to meet your team's needs.